pr-triage/app/README.md

 - Add the `PR: unreviewed` label when the PR does not have any reviews.
 - Add the `PR: reviewed-changes-requested` label when the PR has reviewed and got `Change request` event.
 - Add the `PR: review-approved` label when the PR has reviewed and got `Approve` event.
+- Add the `PR: merged` label when the PR has merged.

 ## Installation for GitHub Enterprise